 Add shelf casing over the brackets and secure them to the wall by tightening the screws under the shelf.

-How Much Weight Can a Floating Shelf Hold?
+How Much Weight Can Floating Shelves Hold?

 You've got your floating shelf mounted and you're excited to load it up.
 But before you get too carried away, make sure you're not exceeding the weight limit for your shelf—otherwise, everything will soon be tumbling to the ground.